NISHALI489/DTC_Counter_Design_steps/README.md

 7. **Battery working voltage range**
    Requirements:
+   a.
 Let's assume here as per client requirement our battery is working under voltage from 5v to 15 volt.
+   b.
 If Battery voltage is go less than 5v it shall be considered as STG(Short to Ground) fault.
+   c.
 If Battery voltage is go more than 15v it shall be considered as STB(Short to Battery) fault.
+   d.
 If Battery voltage is less than 500mv it shall be considered as OPEN fault.
+   e.
 Sensor erratic behaviour.

 14. **Counters:**
 15. **a.
 Debounce counter:**